Anish-MutliTalent/Essentialis/README.md

 ##  Overview

-**Essentialis Cloud** is redefining how individuals store, share, and protect their data.
+**Essentialis Cloud** is built redefine how individuals store, share, and protect their data.
 Our mission: put **ownership, security, and privacy** back in the hands of users, instead of centralized corporations.

 With **decentralized storage**, **encryption-first architecture**, and a **clean user experience**, Essentialis Cloud makes Web3 **accessible for everyone**.